2018–2019 Senior Fellow, Yale Jackson Institute for Global Affairs

 Former Chief Global Affairs Correspondent, PBS NewsHour

-Margaret Warner currently serves as a senior fellow at the Yale Jackson Institute for Global Affairs.
-She recently stepped down from her post as Chief Global Affairs Correspondent for the PBS NewsHour, public television’s flagship nightly news and analysis program.
+Margaret Warner served as a senior fellow at the Yale Jackson Institute for Global Affairs (2018–2019).
+She was formerly Chief Global Affairs Correspondent for the PBS NewsHour, public television’s flagship nightly news and analysis program.
 She founded the NewsHour’s Overseas Reporting Unit in 2006 and for the next decade produced in-depth reports from regions in crisis, including Israel, the West Bank and Gaza; Pakistan; China; Afghanistan; Russia; Yemen; Iraq; Korea; Egypt; Syria; Turkey, Lebanon and Jordan; Crimea and Ukraine; and Iraqi Kurdistan.
 While in Washington, she covered the making of U.S. foreign policy.

 Warner joined the NewsHour in 1993 after two decades as a political, White House, and diplomatic correspondent at Newsweek magazine.
 A panelist in the last 1998 presidential campaign debate, she covered U.S. policymaking during the George H.W.
 Bush administration, including the fall of the Berlin Wall, the first Gulf War, and the collapse of the Soviet Union.
 Previously, she reported for The Wall Street Journal and the Concord Monitor.